Urban cycling in Quebec City: bike lanes, routes, and top spots

 Bike parking and services in the city

-The city is increasing the number of secure bike parking facilities, bike racks in front of shops, and self-service repair stations.
-These support infrastructures, often invisible but essential, allow cyclists to make cycling their primary mode of transport without worrying about the safety of their equipment.
+The city has increased secure parking, bike racks in front of shops, and self-service repair stations.
+These support infrastructures, often invisible but essential, allow cyclists to make biking their main mode of transport without worrying about the safety of their equipment.

 ServicesParking, repair